stefaniepires/react-portfolio/README.md

   Run npm install

   ### Usage
- AS A developer I want a porfolio to showcase my experience, skills, and projects.
+ As a developer I want a porfolio to showcase my experience, skills, and projects.

   ### Contributors